julesvirallinen/epicsweeper/README.md

 #### Description

-Implementation of the classic game Minesweeper, with some graphical changes, including (maybe) a story mode, as well as open source emojis for graphics.
+Implementation of the classic game Minesweeper.

 [Uses emojis by emojiOne](https://emojione.com/)